Accounting · Vaughan

 Exactly what you get

 A job-costing and billing layer that sits on top of QuickBooks or Xero so the GL stays in the tool your accountant trusts while you gain real-time margin per job, progress billing, and proper holdback tracking.
-It draws data from the operation around it: costs from ERP (Enterprise Resource Planning) software development and inventory management software, labour from HR (Human Resources) software development, and it surfaces project profitability in business intelligence dashboards for the owner.
+It draws data from the operation around it: costs from ERP (Enterprise Resource Planning) software development and inventory management software, labour from HR (Human Resources) software development, and it surfaces project profitability in business intelligence (BI) dashboards for the owner.

 How to choose a developer in Vaughan